telerik/blazor-docs/components/filter/events.md

 ## ValueChanged

 The `ValueChanged` event fires when the value has changed.
-Its `EventCallback<CompositeFilterDescriptor>` returns the updated `CompositeFilterDescriptor`.
+Its event handler receives the updated `CompositeFilterDescriptor` argument and returns it afterward.

 >caption Handle ValueChanged.